 - Pie weights for the crust such as lentils, beans, or grains, about 6 cups

-- 3 tbsp grapeseed oil or another high heat oil like canola, or lard
+- 3 tablespoon grapeseed oil or another high heat oil like canola, or lard

-- 3 tbsp fresh cut chives thinly sliced
+- 3 tablespoon fresh cut chives thinly sliced

 - 2 large eggs plus 2 egg yolks